careerbuilder/DataScienceAPIDocumentation/JobParseAndNormalize.md

 * **url** (Optional) -- When parsing html, the Job Parser has custom parsing rules for [certain domains](#domains-with-custom-parsing-rules) that can improve the quality of the parse.
 This field allows users who are sending html to specify the url of the document and thereby improve parsing quality for domains which have custom parsing rules.
 Users including this field should use the full url of the document.

 * **job_title** (Optional) -- The job title for the docuemnt, if supplied, overrides the job_title field in the response.
 The job_title_clean filed in the response will be cleaned based on this supplied value as well instead of using the job title parsed from the document.
-This is useful when the user already has the job title, along with the document, and believes the job title is more accurate than the job title parsed from the document.

 * **location** (Optional) -- A location supplied by the user, which will be used to override job_location field in the response.
-This is useful when the user already has the location, along with the document, and believes that the location is more accurate than the location parsed from the document.

 * **desired_enrichments** (Required) -- A comma-separated list, without spaces, of the desired normalization calls to perform on the results of the job parsing operation.